MicrosoftDocs/fabric-docs/docs/extensions/extensibility-frontend.md

 ## Extension Client SDK - supported APIs

 The SDK documentation is located [in the docs section of this repo](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Frontend/docs/client-3p/index.html)
-To view it, download or clone the repo. and open the `index.html` from the file system.
+To view it, download, or clone the repo, open the `index.html` from the file system.
 This is the API documentation that can be seen in each of the SDK's files.

 A list of the currently- supported APIs: